 The ACNC is not a separate Commonwealth entity and is part of the ATO for the purposes of the PGPA Act.

 Charities registered with the ACNC are eligible for charity tax concessions administered by the ATO.
 We have a Memorandum of Understanding with the ATO for the joint administration of charitable entitlements and tax concessions and compliance activity.

 The ACNC is part of the Treasury portfolio.
-The Treasury portfolio undertakes a range of activities to support sustained growth in the economy.
-The ACNC’s activities align with Treasury policy direction and outcomes.
+The Treasury portfolio undertakes a range of activities aimed to support sustained growth in the economy.
+Our activities align with Treasury policy directionand outcomes.

-As a national regulator, the ACNC is required to assess its performance against the Australian Government’s Regulator Performance Framework (RPF).
-This framework is a core element of the Government’s deregulation agenda.
-The ACNC works with other Commonwealth entities to identify ways in which the regulatory burden on charities can be reduced.
+As a national regulator, the ACNC is required to assess its performance against the Australian Government’s RPF which has been replaced by the Regulator Performance Guide.
+We work with other Commonwealth entities to identify ways in which the regulatory burden on charities can be reduced.

 |ACNC Advisory Board|

 The Advisory Board advises the ACNC Commissioner.
 The Board is appointed by the Minister and consists of up to eight ‘general members’ with expertise in the not-for-profit sector, law, taxation or accounting, and office holders.